ControlUday/ControlUday/README.md

 - 🌱 I’m currently trying to learn lots of things in the domain of Computer Science and Information Technology
-- 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Enhance my programming skills and my knowledge about technology.
+- 👯 I’m looking to collaborate with other developers and enhance my programming skills along with improving my knowledge about technology.
 - ⚡ Fun fact: I love listening to music, watch netflix and drive cars.
 ---
 <p align="center"><a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=ControlUday&theme=dracula&column=4&margin-w=15&margin-h=15" alt="Uday Sehgal" /></a></p>